homearanya/active-escapes/src/pages/tours/baviaans-camino.md

 featured: 0
 popular: 0
 featuredImage: ../../img/generic/PP-Baviaans.jpg

-shortDescription: "The Baviaans Camino is a 95km north-south traverse of the Baviaanskloof Mountains and Kouga Mountain Range, between the towns of Willowmore and Kareedouw in the Eastern Cape, South Africa.
-The trail uses the only ‘road’ over the Baviaanskloof Mountain, making this a unique adventure."
 longDescription:
   - The Baviaans Camino is a 95km north-south traverse of the Baviaanskloof Mountains and Kouga Mountain Range, between the towns of Willowmore and Kareedouw in the Eastern Cape, South Africa.
 The trail uses the only ‘road’ over the Baviaanskloof Mountain, making this a unique adventure
   - Groups of up to 12 hikers set off on specific dates between March and October, of which 6 can choose to do the trail on horseback.